Image of person receiving private medical surgery in the UK

 Down arrow icon

-Any private medical treatment cost varies depending on where you live and the consultant that provides your surgery, so please check with your local private health care providers.
+The cost of private medical treatment varies depending on where you live and the consultant who performs your surgery, so please check with your local private health care providers.

 How much does adult circumcision cost?